 Family Attachments and Detachments

 Personal family attachments are problematic.
 I have close friends that are in unhappy marriages.
 Additionally, I have close friends who have problems with mothers-in-law, adult children, siblings, and cousins.
 Many family members ‘think’ they can say anything and do anything, and all will be forgiven, and so they do and say unforgivable things.
+Family dynamics can often lead to attachment issues, especially when there is an insecure attachment style involved.
 In this arena, I cannot give professional advice but I will provide you with my common sense advice.

 Finding Joy